waveform80/structa/docs/tutorial_basic.rst

     $ python3 mostly-blank.py | structa
     [ str of int range=0..100 pattern="d" ]

-This is because the default for :option:`structa --empty-threshold` is 99% or 0.99.
+This is because the default for both :option:`structa --empty-threshold` and :option:`structa --null-threshold` is 99% or 0.99.

 If the proportion of blank strings in a field exceeds the empty threshold, the field will simply be marked as a string without any further processing.
-Hence, when we re-run this script with the setting turned down to 50%, the output changes:
+Hence, when we re-run this script with the setting turned down to 50%, the output
+changes:

 .. code-block:: console